georgetor2020/aws-parameter-store/lab2/README.md

 ```

-**It takes several minutes to create the database.
+**It takes between 4 and 8 minutes to execute this template.
 Navigate to [CloudFormation](https://console.aws.amazon.com/cloudformation/home) on the console to monitor progress.**

 ## 3. Enable your Cloud9 instance to network with the database